 Susan has spent most of her career in senior management positions in public and private companies, from general counsel to CEO.
 She has also been a partner in two national law-firms and is a patent attorney.
 Susan is a world-recognized expert in angel financing, and is the author of numerous articles, white papers and books on angel financing.
 Her most recent book, Angel Financing for Entrepreneurs, was released by Wiley Publishing.
 She has been and continues to be a national and international speaker on economic development, angel and venture financing.
 She was an Entrepreneur-in-Residence with the Kauffman Foundation for six years focusing on initiatives related to angel investing, angel organizations and women entrepreneurs.
 She is the architect of the Access to Capital for Entrepreneurs Act, a bi-partisan federal income tax credit bill for private equity investing, which will be re-introduced in Congress this session.
 Ms. Preston received her JD, cum laude, from Seattle University and her BS, magna cum laude, Phi Beta Kappa, in Microbiology and Public Health from WSU.

+Paul is a partner in the CalCEF Clean Energy Angel Fund and the CTO of AGL New Energy.
 Paul is an early stage technology veteran, having worked as an engineer, strategy consultant, and CEO of several start-ups.
 Prior to joining the Fund, Paul led Corran Tuathail Inc., a technology commercialization firm, which helped launch several cleantech companies, including solar components, water treatment, solar financing, sensor networks, energy storage and green buildings.
 Prior to that, Paul was founding CEO of SC Power Systems, a smart grid hardware company which was later listed on the AIM as Zenergy.
 In other roles, Paul was a VP at Flextronics; the CEO of a fuel cell company; built the first mobile phones in Hungary; was a strategy consultant during the de-regulation of the Australian electricity markets; and was national operations manager for one of Australia’s largest construction organizations.
 Paul began his career building water and power systems in remote localities, winning kudos from the United Nations and Government of Papua New Guinea.
 Paul has an MBA from Monash University, a Graduate Diploma from the University of Queensland, and a Bachelor of Engineering with Honours from the University of New South Wales.

 Jon Foster is CFO of LS9, Inc., a technology leader in the development of renewable and sustainable chemicals and fuels.
 Foster has spent the last fifteen years in leadership roles in entrepreneurial public and private technology companies in the Silicon Valley.
 Prior to moving to the Silicon Valley, Foster served as a deputy director of the White House Office of Science and Technology Policy.
 Foster is a founding member of the Board of Directors and the investment committee of the California Clean Energy Fund (CalCEF).
 He also serves as vice-chair of the Utilities Advisory Commission for the City of Palo Alto, a leader in the use of renewable energy and the only city in California with a municipal utility that provides electricity, gas, and water.
 In addition, he serves on the National Advisory Council for Environmental Entrepreneurs (E2), a national organization of business leaders who use economic rationales to advocate for sound energy and environmental policies.
 Foster holds a BS in mechanical engineering from Yale University and a JD from Harvard Law School.